IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 <br> Docker compose allows you to handle your entire stack with minimal effort

 Also when you use docker compose, it automatically creates a network for your containers, now we don't have to actually create a custom network.
+### Why is Docker Compose Important in DevOps?
+Docker compose is an essential component of a streamlined efficient devops workflow

+1. Makes Development and testing easier - One of the biggest challenges in development is setting up a consistent environment for coding and testing, docker compose simplifies this by allowing you to quickly spin up the exact environment you need with all of the necessary services, whether it's a web server, database, cache etc. Instead of manually setting up each service you define everything in a docker-compose.yaml file and run a single command to start the entire environment.
+This speed and simplicity means the developers can focus more on writing code and less on managing infrastructure.

+2. Ensures Consistency -